obynio/docker-flood/README.md

 > The perfect match between a highly customizable torrent client and an awesome web ui.

-This repo holds dockerfiles used to create a flood web ui instance using rtorrent as backend.
+This repo holds my dockerfiles used to create a flood web ui instance using rtorrent as backend.
 It was created to be easily deployed using a single `docker-compose`.
 These dockerfiles are based on [Alpine Linux](https://alpinelinux.org) for minimalist and lightweight images.

 ![flood_bis](https://user-images.githubusercontent.com/2095991/41016996-1fbd4082-6953-11e8-9a3d-508312265c5d.png)